nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221008214406/README.md

         Memes, analogously to genes, vary in their aptitude to replicate; successful memes remain and spread, whereas unfit ones stall and are forgotten.
 Thus, memes that prove more effective at replicating and surviving are selected in the meme pool.
         Memes first need retention.
 The longer a meme stays in its hosts, the higher its chances of propagation are.
 When a host uses a meme, the meme's life is extended.[31]
 The reuse of the neural space hosting a certain meme's copy to host different memes is the greatest threat to that meme's copy.[32]
 A meme that increases the longevity of its hosts will generally survive longer.
 On the contrary, a meme that shortens the longevity of its hosts will tend to disappear faster.
 However, as hosts are mortal, retention is not sufficient to perpetuate a meme in the long term; memes also need transmission
         ```

+## reasoning behind choices for tech stack

+- don't depend on a platform or technology forever - card
+    - rwxrob and some of my own ideas
+    - platforms don't last forever
+    - libraries especially do not last forever
+    - languages don't remain useful forever
+        - C is still around. has use cases. still wouldn't want to write an API call in it though.
+    - encoding schemes don't last forever, but standards do
+        - MIME
+        - who still *really uses* XML?
+        - JSON
+        - now YAML - easy to parse with awk at least
+        - HTTP is plain text and now has to attach raw binary files to post request in the most awkward way imaginable - magic guid lines of text that delineate sections
+    - only constant is that there are files in directories that need to execute. they can be binaries or scripts or whatever.
+        - don't even use bother sticking to a file extension - rwxrob
+        - can change languages of individual pieces as project progresses or requirements change
+        - can use appropriate language for job
+    - scripts in small linux containers are portable and will remain useful for a while

+## important choices

+- use appropriate language for job
+    - my opinions:
+    - awk -> processing streams, data, forget about SQL forever and use it instead
+    - bash -> good for using someone else's programs and piping those programs together. quick text combining.
+    - python -> authenticated API calls
+        - printing text
+        - async = spaghetti code full of pipes - no
+            - pipes are built into the OS already - get rekt async
+    - C# -> cool linq queries i guess?
+- platform = unix
+    - text files = programs
+    - exit code = status code for error handling
+    - text output of program = result
+    - filesystem directory structure and files on disk = actual data, not just a path to look up stuff in contents
+    - unix shell scripting has been around, in some form or another, since the late 70s, so i'm comfortable using that as a platform.
+        - programs = files
+        - the outputs of programs = files
+        - files = variables
+        - big functions = programs
+        - piping data from one place to another is kind of like `.map` or `.Select` in js and .NET
+    - don't bother reimplementing functionality that's already provided by an existing program or platform if you can reasonably integrate it by changing it or scripting it using the most trivial of text processing techniques
+- platform += markdown
+    - markdown is becoming standardized in some ways, and used across platforms
+        - will this iteration last forever? probably not. but you can fix a whole bunch of plain text files really easily with sed and awk.
+    - you could run this in a docker somewhere easily - it's kind of cool that they can run code for us, for instance, but i can do that myself too if i have to.

 ` zet/20221008214406/README.md `